India Food and Drink

 Bottled water is recommended for visitors but make sure the bottles are properly sealed.
 Alcohol is mainly served at mid- and upper-range restaurants in the larger towns and cities known as “resto-bars”; in budget eateries, it's usually only found at non-vegetarian restaurants which have a liquor licence.
 Bars on the lower end of the scale are generally male and seedy.

 As of April 2017, alcoholic beverages may no longer be sold within a radius of 500m of national roads.
+However, this does not apply within city limits.

 10 to 15% is usual in restaurants that impose no service fee; optional where service fee is added to bill.